0% up to 48 Months on over 110 Brands!

 When used on acoustic instruments, compressing around -2dB or -3dB can help bring out the harmonic content of the instrument and make the high and lower strings have a consistent volume.
 This will add more power, body and depth to the recording.
 It’s a great way to make fingerpicking on a guitar very present and consistent between all the strings or make a full bodied, very present, even sound with loud strumming.

-Since an optical compressor is loaded with tubes and transformers, they add a nice warmth and glow to the signal even if no compression is happening.
+When an optical compressor is loaded with tubes and transformers, they add a nice warmth and glow to the signal even if no compression is happening.
 They can be slammed pretty hard without destroying the dynamics of the recording.
 The “sweet spot” usually falls between -3dB and -5dB.
 Optical compressors have very simple controls, Threshold and Gain.
 Some modern designs have expanded features, but let’s go over the basics.

 Threshold determines at what level the compressor will begin to engage.
 Unlike the FET compressor, the input to the compressor typically can’t be raised within the device, it is strictly determined on the input from the preamp.
-If you are driving the input of the compressor without any compression happening, you will need to bring down the output level of the preamp (unless the drive sound if what you are looking for).
+If you are driving the input of the compressor without any compression happening, you will need to bring down the output level of the preamp (unless the drive sound is what you are looking for).
 If you want a large amount of compression, you will set a lower threshold, if you want less compression, raise the threshold.

 The Gain control is placed after the compression.
 It is a common mistake that novice engineers think this is an input gain to the compressor, but is actually an output gain.
 This is used to control the output of the compressor to your DAW or tape machine.
 You can also use an optical compressor as a level booster.
 If the source audio was tracked at a low level, you can run through an optical compressor and keep the threshold all the way up so there is no way compression will be engaged, then use the gain control to add more level to the signal.